RushZhang/SocketChattingAPP/README.md

-# SocketChattingAPP
+Created an easy-to-use C/S structure desktop application, realized the TCP-based transmission.
+The application is splitted into client-end and server-end, whenever start the server, user could login the client-end and chat with friends online.
+Concurrency is used to guarantee the viability of many-to-many duplex message transmission through Socket.
-An application designed in a C/S structure, realized the duplex message transaction between users through the Socket.
+To run the program, please refer to "how to run.pdf" for more details.